EthanRosenthal/blog/_posts/2014-09-09-festival-chatter-part2.md

 ## With a Little Help from my (API) Friends

 When I wrote the above script, I thought I was done.
 Later on, I thought about the fact that people do not always call bands by their full name.
 For example, the Red Hot Chili Peppers are often abbreviated RHCP.
-I was amazed when I found that [MusicBrainz](https://musicbrainz.org/), an online music encyclopedia, not only keeps track of bands' aliases, but MusicBrainz actually has an API for accessing this information.
+I was amazed when I found that [MusicBrainz](https://musicbrainz.org/), an online music encyclopedia, not only keeps track of bands' aliases and mispellings, but MusicBrainz actually has an API for accessing this information.
 Even better, somebody created a [Python wrapper](http://python-musicbrainzngs.readthedocs.org/en/latest/) for the API.

 I also had to perform some "scrubbing" of the aliases that are retrieved from the MusicBrainz API.
 I consider that a band is "mentioned" in a tweet if all words in any of the band's aliases are present in the tweet text.
 For example, a match for both "arctic" and "monkeys" in the text would be a mention of "Arctic Monkeys".
 However, I do not want to miss a mention of "The Flaming Lips" because "the" is not included.

 I ameliorated this issue by using [nltk](http://www.nltk.org/), a Natural Language Processing library.
-The library contains a list of English stopwords (common words like "the") which I used as a filter.
-Note: This may be an issue for bands like "The Head and the Heart".
+The library contains a list of English stopwords (common words like "the") which I used as a filter. **Note**: This may be an issue for bands like "The Head and the Heart" where the filter would leave behind "head" and "heart".
+Both these words could easily be in a tweet and not relate to the band.

 The code below shows how I used the public API's and *nltk* in order to get searchable aliases.